halcyon-past/Harem-No-Jutsu/README.md

   if (!interaction.isCommand()) return;

   if (interaction.commandName === 'ohayo') {
-    await interaction.reply(`Ohayo ${interaction.user.username}!`);
+    await interaction.reply(\`Ohayo \${interaction.user.username}!\`);
   }
 });
 ```

 ### 10. Test the Bot

-	•	Test locally: Use node index.js to start the bot and test various commands in your Discord server.
+- Test locally: Use node index.js to start the bot and test various commands in your Discord server.

 ### 11. Error Handling

-	•	Add proper error handling: Ensure all commands handle errors gracefully, and log any issues that occur during bot interactions.
+- Add proper error handling: Ensure all commands handle errors gracefully, and log any issues that occur during bot interactions.

 ### 12. Deployment

-	•	Deploy to a cloud service: Consider using platforms like Heroku, AWS, or DigitalOcean to host your bot permanently.
+- Deploy to a cloud service: Consider using platforms like Heroku, AWS, or DigitalOcean to host your bot permanently.
-	•	Setup automatic restart: Use tools like pm2 to keep the bot running and automatically restart it in case of crashes.
+- Setup automatic restart: Use tools like pm2 to keep the bot running and automatically restart it in case of crashes.